jlmunozfdev/CSSProtips/README.md

-# Protips para mejorar tus animaciones usando CSS
+# 100 Days of Code with CSS

-## Pasos para ejecutar el proyecto:
+## Steps to run the project:

-1. Clonar repositorio
+1. Clone repository
-2. Disfrutar
+2. Enjoy
-3. No olvidar seguirme en mis redes 👇👇👇
+3. Do not forget to follow me on my social networks 👇👇👇

 ***